 - Review the booklet called Getting Ready for Surgery.
 It provides important information about how to prepare for the operating room.

 - Review the fact card Common Medications Containing Nonsteroidal and Anti-inflammatory Products.
-It lists medications that have aspirin and non-steroidal anti-inflammatory medicines (NSAIDs).
+It lists medications that have aspirin and non-steroidal anti-inflammatory drugs (NSAIDs).
 Stop aspirin 5 days before you are admitted to the hospital.
 Stop NSAIDs 24 hours before you are admitted.

 - You will meet with someone from the brachytherapy team about one week before admission.
 He or she will review the details of the procedure with you.